RidaEn-nasry/Java-Intro/day09/ex00/toLearn.md

-[ ] i need to read more about scope of beans
+[x] i need to read more about scope of beans
-[ ] also check if it's better to add hashpassword at interface or class [ ] how these sockets works
+[ ] how these sockets works
-[ ] use the @Service and streotype annotations
-[x] overview about spring security
+[x] use the @Service and streotype annotations and study them [x] overview about spring security
 [x] study the bcrypt hashing algorithm
+[ ] learn about thread pool